standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ### Group

-The `Group` keyword is used to declare a referenceable collection of one or more properties, similar to the [complex data types](https://www.hl7.org/fhir/datatypes.html#complex) in FHIR.
+The `Group` keyword is used to declare a reusable collection of one or more properties, similar to the [complex data types](https://www.hl7.org/fhir/datatypes.html#complex) in FHIR.
 For details on using the `Group` keyword, see [Class File](#class-file).

 Example: